 Early Astronomy Faculty

 From the creation of the Astronomy Department in 1891 until 1965, there was only one professor of astronomy at a time at the University of Washington.
-Below are the major astronomy professors during this period.
+Below are short biographies of the astronomy professors during this period.

 Joseph M. Taylor